 The BX primarily lists Swiss SMEs which are not able to afford to make an initial public offering on the SIX exchange.
-All Swiss stocks can be traded on the BX - including all shares listed on SIX.
+In addition to the stocks of companies which are only listed on the BX SWISS, stocks listed on SIX Swiss Exchange can also be traded on the BX SWISS.

 Trade foreign shares in Swiss Francs

 Since November 2013, the exhange lists non-Swiss securities denominated by the Swiss franc rather than the corresponding currencies denominating the foreign securities.
 This allows investors to invest in foreign securities in Swiss francs and thus bypass the cost of currency exchange.
 This feature is unique to the BX Swiss and is made possible thanks to the exchange's partnership with the German Baader Bank.

 Over 1000 stocks from 30 countries listed

 Altogether, over 1000 stocks originating from over 30 countries can be traded in this way between 9:15am and 5:00pm, including Apple, Adidas, Amazon, Sony or H&M shares.
 Other types of assets, such as structured products and ETFs, cannot be traded.

 Fees on the BX Swiss are always listed in Swiss francs.
 An exchange fee equal to 0.01% of each transaction or 10 francs (whichever is greater) applies to trades on the exchange.
 This fee applies in addition to the brokerage fees charged by your broker.